Skip to content

 • --id-is-u32 tells punkst to parse that input ID directly as a u32 MLT feature ID

-• if --id-is-u32 is not used we assign each polygon an internal u32 feature ID in first-encounter order from the geometry file and write a sidecar *.idmap.tsv with the mapping from the input string ID to the assigned integer ID
+• if --id-is-u32 is not used, punkst assigns each polygon an internal feature ID in first-encounter order from the geometry file

 • --keep-org-id optionally keeps the original input string ID as a regular string property column in the PMTiles output

-• --icol-order-geom is optional; if omitted, the geometry rows are assumed to already be in vertex order
+• --g-icol-order is optional; if omitted, the geometry rows are assumed to already be in vertex order

 Geometry file format: